The Cat Was Never Found

 As with Cooper’s own work, the latter masterpiece is sure to break noses, crush jaws, and crack ribs of readers who’ve convinced themselves they “know history” in any useful way.
 And, yes, this includes many regime dissidents, who aren’t even aware of the kinds of sacralized myths that haunt their imaginations.
 Luc and other brave writers shine a painful light on our ignorance, because they know we all desperately need to understand how we came to this dangerous moment (and at depths our enemies will never dare to plumb).

 Then, in the aftermath of all his sneaky maneuvers and thunderous blows, there comes a putting-back-together of things.
-You could call this part of Luc’s trade: a kind of healing, or scar tissue, or muscular growth.
-In some way, these all describe the same phenomena.
+You could call this part of Luc’s trade a kind of healing, or scar tissue, or muscular growth.
+In some way, these all describe the same phenomenon.

 But growth, most of all.
 For those who are ready, and who have eyes to see.